paramraghavan/beginners-py-learn/setup_conda_env.md

 # conda  -managing dependencies and isolating your project's environment
 Creating a Conda environment to run your Python code that interacts with Neptune is a good practice for managing dependencies and isolating your project's environment.
-Here I am going to setup emvironment to connect to AWS Neptune and work iwth jupyter notebook.
+Here I am going to setup environment to connect to AWS Neptune and work iwth jupyter notebook.

 > **Purpose**
 >> By using a YAML file to define your Conda environment and its dependencies, you can easily create a consistent and reproducible environment for your Neptune project.